 Super-Pods: Focused on the Customer Journey

-- Inspire Super-Pod: Helps customers determine what products are right for them
+- Discover Super-Pod: Helps customers determine what products are right for them.
+Pod Examples: Homepage, Navigation, Category Pages, etc.

-- Find Super-Pod: Helps customers narrow our vast selection of products
+- Find Super-Pod: Helps customers narrow our vast selection of products.
+Pod Examples: Search, Browse Pages, Computer Vision, etc.

-- Enjoy Super-Pod: Helps customers during the post-purchase experience
+- Enjoy Super-Pod: Helps customers during the post-purchase experience.
+Pod Examples: Self Service, Account, Chat, etc.

 The five super-pods are divided into around 50 scrum teams that Wayfair calls “pods.”
 Each pod focuses its efforts on a more specific aspect of the customer experience and owns that experience across mobile web, desktop, and app.
 As is typical with scrum teams, these pods generally consist of: